Manuscript Guide to Journal Publication

 Figure 1 AAAAA Figure 2 BBBBB Table 1 CCCCC

 In the “References” page at the end of the manuscript, citations should be indicated in alphabetical order of the authors' surnames.
 Before each reference, provide the “Main text indication.”
 In general, provide the author, publication year (western calendar), title, magazine name, volume, number and pages for magazine articles, and author, publication year (western calendar), title, and publisher for books, in that order.
+(Any non-Roman original references should be alongside the Roman references transliterated into Roman script or translated into English.)
 See below for examples.

 - Main text indication: (Aho and Ullman 1972a; Shannon 1951)